 On Mother’s day, all social media was filled with tons of advertisements revealing what to buy for your mother on this special day.
 There comes Valentine’s Day, father’s day, and others too.
 Users celebrate these days more on social media than in real life.
 It’s a big mistake not to take advantage of such opportunities.

-I liked the combination of emotions, special day advertisement, and brand’s display.
+I liked the combination of emotions, special day advertisements, and the brand’s display.

 Special days will never go old.
-Just keep track on which days hold more emotional value than others.
+Just keep track of which days hold more emotional value than others.
 Create and promote content accordingly.

-More effective than mother’s day was the promotion of Avengers: End Game and last season of Game of Thrones.
+More effective than mother’s day was the promotion of Avengers: End Game and the last season of Game of Thrones.
 The craze for both was visible in every corner of the world.
 Users were going crazy on social media with tons of questions and assumptions for the movie and series.
-Smart brands like Flipkart, HotStar, Tinder, KFC, etc., knew well on how to jump on the bandwagon.

 Big brands generated tons of memes and tag lines under the name of GOT.
 One of the leading scotch whiskey brands, Johnnie Walker, stretched the marketing limits by launching a special edition whiskey named “White Walker” (name of creatures in GOT).